CPAP Pressure Sensors

 The integrated Closed Loop Control design significantly reduces loop delays in the electronic circuit by up to 100x.
 This integrated solution also eliminates the need to design and implement a complex control loop system, resulting in more efficient, more reliable and less costly products.
 Closed Loop Control is of extreme value in medical respiratory devices such as ventilators and CPAP, as well as in air quality measurement products.

-The figure below shows a block diagram of an implementation of the Superior Sensor Closed Loop Control for an air quality application.
+The figure below shows a block diagram of an implementation of the Superior Closed Loop Control for an air quality application.
 In order to effectively measure the air quality, we require maintaining a constant/known airflow through the viewing window.
 The differential pressure across the venturi directly measures the flow into this viewing window.
 The system sets a target pressure level across the venturi and the differential pressure sensor automatically increases or decreases the drive to the pump to maintain the targeted differential pressure, ensuring a constant airflow into the viewing window.
-This is accomplished with the NimbleSense closed loop circuit and used in combination with the company’s proprietary noise filtering, resulted in greater than 100x reduction in loop delay.
+This is accomplished with the NimbleSense closed loop circuit used in combination with the company’s proprietary noise filtering, resulting in greater than 100x reduction in loop delay.

 Benefits of the integrated Closed Loop Control include:

-Superior Sensor’s advanced digital filter is a multi-order filter that utilizes advanced filtering capabilities on the front-end of the sub-system to eliminate critical noise created by fans, blowers or other dry air/gas sources prior to reaching the pressure sensing sub-system.
+Superior’s advanced digital filter is a multi-order filter that utilizes advanced filtering capabilities on the front-end of the sub-system to eliminate critical noise created by fans, blowers or other dry air/gas sources prior to reaching the pressure sensing sub-system.
 The NimbleSense advanced filtering capability removes sensor induced mechanical noise before it becomes an error signal that can adversely impact overall system performance.
 In customer deployments where our sensor replaced a competing component, we have seen greater than 10x reduction in sensor induced noise, thus greatly improving the SNR of the sensor output.
 In very low pressure systems, the improvement is even more significant.

 Incorporating both standard and optional digital filters, this feature provides significantly better noise reduction and eliminates the need to design an external filtering system, resulting in more efficient, more reliable and less costly products.
 Our advanced digital filtering is optimized for each application to ensure mixed sampling noise is kept well below the noise floor.
 By removing the mechanical noise, we maximize overall system performance.